winwisely99/web/README.md

 - Change $GOPATH variable in *Makefile* to match your local checked out path of [WinWisely](https://github.com/winwisely99/web.git)

-From the checked out root for this project, type in terminal or command line:
+From the checked out root, type in terminal or command line:

 - Run `$ make dep` to install all dependencies